Lit (band): Self-titled album and death of Allen Shellenberger (2003–2009)

 Lit continued to tour the states, including several festivals, before the release of their self-titled Lit on the DRT Entertainment label on June 24, 2004.
 The single "Looks Like They Were Right" made it on the Top 40 charts.
 That year the group also put out its first long-form DVD, All Access, on November 16, 2004.

 On May 5, 2008, Lit announced that drummer Allen Shellenberger was diagnosed with terminal brain cancer.
 Shellenberger immediately underwent clinical trials, chemotherapy and radiation at the Cedars-Sinai Maxine Dunitz Neurosurgical Institute.
 It was discovered that the tumor was malignant glioma and was incurable.
 His treatments were documented in a piece on ABC World News Tonight that aired in the same month.
 Lit canceled their scheduled tour dates with Kiss due to Shellenberger's diagnosis.
 On July 26, 2008, Lit held a benefit concert for him at the House of Blues in Anaheim, California.
 A number of bands performed including Sugar Ray and Handsome Devil.
-No Doubt drummer Adrian Young filled in for Shellenberger for a couple of songs.
-Both drummers also played at the same time for a few songs.
 Shellenberger's last show with the band was September 28, 2008 at Paramount Studios for Paramount Rocks.
 He died from the cancer on August 13, 2009, at the age of 39.

 On November 23, 2009, Lit played their first concert since Shellenberger's death.
 Drum tech Nathan Walker, who had filled in for Shellenberger earlier that year, was now his successor on drums.
 They later announced that they had begun to work on a new album.